w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Introduction
 {:.no_toc}

 WCAG 3 is currently an incomplete draft.
 It is intended to develop into a W3C Standard **in a few years**.
-The current standard, WCAG 2, is introduced in the [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).
+The current standard, Web Content Accessibiilty Guidelines (WCAG 2), is introduced in the [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 The WCAG 3 documents explain how to make the web more accessible to people with disabilities.
-WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web. _(The rest of this page uses “website” for simplicity, yet WCAG applies more broadly than websites.)_
+WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.

 This page will be updated regularly as work on the WCAG 3 Draft progresses.

 ## Status: Draft for Review

-The first **incomplete, unpolished Draft** [W3C Accessibility Guidelines (WCAG) 3.0 Working Draft](https://www.w3.org/TR/wcag-3.0/) was published in December 2021.
+The first **incomplete, unpolished Draft**, [W3C Accessibility Guidelines (WCAG) 3.0 Working Draft](https://www.w3.org/TR/wcag-3.0/), was published in December 2021.
 It included:
 * proposed structure
 * draft [conformance model](#model)
 * 5 [draft example guidelines](#eg-guidelines)